yhirose/cpp-peglib/README.md

 How to use
 ----------

 This is a simple calculator sample.
-It shows how to define grammar, associate samantic actions to the grammar and handle semantic values.
+It shows how to define grammar, associate samantic actions to the grammar, and handle semantic values.

 ```cpp
 // (1) Include the header file